saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbCORS.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/cors1.jpg">

 * As there can be issues with this interface at times we will not be using this tool for this exercise but will be using a SQL Console instead.
 Please don't close this tool as you'll need to check it again in a bit.

+* Please [this KBA](https://apps.support.sap.com/sap/support/knowledge/preview/en/2655556) if you want more information on the potential web based admin tool issue.

 * If you want to find out more about setting up CORS using the web based tool please go to [help.SAP.com](https://help.sap.com/viewer/search?q=Live%20Data%20Connection%20to%20SAP%20HANA%20Using%20a%20Direct%20Connection%20and%20SSO) with a search on "Live Data Connection to SAP HANA Using a Direct Connection and SSO".